exercism/csharp/docs/GENERATORS.md

 Also, if you find an issue with one of the existing generators or test suites simply open up the generator that you would like to update, make your changes, and then run the generators.

 ## Running The Generators
 This repository is coded against [.NET Core](https://www.microsoft.com/net/core).
-To run all of the generators all you need to do is run the following command in the generators directory:
+To run the generators all you need to do is run the following command in the generators directory:

 `dotnet run`